juandpinto/jdpinto.com/content/posts/family-update-2023-12/index.en.md

 And now---for the 7th year in a row---here's our 2023 memories video:

-{{< youtube 9Z3Z3Z3Z3Z3 >}}
+{{< youtube 1VFfr-O-m6U >}}

 As always, **we would love to hear from you**!
-Please feel free to reply to this email with as long or short of an update as you want.
+Please feel free to [email us](mailto:family@jdpinto.com) with as long or short of an update as you want.
 We wish you all a happy, fulfilling, and exciting new year---have an awesome 2024 🎉🍾!

 Love,\